Welcome to my comprehensive guide on how to punish a sub effectively.

 While there are lots of comprehensive lists out there, I would strongly recommend you put your phone away and start with your partner instead.
 (Just…errr you know, not right this second.
 Finish reading this first, obviously.)

-The phrase ‘communicate with your partner’ gets chucked around with all the reckless abandon of a three-year-old with a bucket of paint when talking about punishments.
+The phrase ‘communicate with your partner’ gets chucked around with all the reckless abandon of a three-year-old with a bucket of paint when talking about D/s in general.
 And of course, you absolutely should communicate with your partner.
 But a lot less, if anything at all, is said about how to actually do the communicating.

 So, here’s what in my experience helps in having a clear conversation around punishment: